aspi1234/z-dump/content/writeups/linux-pe-os/index.md

 ### CONTEXT

 So far, we've seen how SUID permissions on specific programs can grant us the powers of another user for a single task. `sudo` (short for "superuser do") operates on a similar principle but is far more powerful and configurable.
-More on `sudo` vs `suid` [here](../../concepts/sudo-vs-setuid/).
+More on `sudo` vs `suid` {{% reltarget path="sudo-vs-setuid" text="here" %}}.

 The `root` user is the administrator of a Linux system and can do anything.
 The `sudo` command allows a system administrator to grant certain users the ability to run specific commands _as if_ they were the `root` user.